filecoin-project/specs/address.md

 #### Network Prefix

 The **network prefix** is prepended to an address when encoding to a string.
 The network prefix indicates which network an address belongs in.
 The network prefix may either be `f` for filecoin mainnet or `t` for filecoin testnet.
-Is it worth noting that a network prefix will never appear on chain and is only used when encoding an address to a human readable format.
+It is worth noting that a network prefix will never appear on chain and is only used when encoding an address to a human readable format.

 #### Protocol Indicator